TimCPB/CV/README.md

 #### Hewett School Sixth Form College 2001-2003 & Fakenham High School 1996-2003
 - A-levels in History (A), Sociology (A), Spanish (B), Maths (B)
 - GCSEs:  7 A* grades (including Maths, triple Science, Spanish and French) and 4 A grades)

-## Experience
-#### Maison Du Velo - Cycle Retailer, Hub, Cafe & Events Company (2014 - May 2020)
-I joined one of Surrey's premier cycling retailers in 2014 and climbed the ranks to join the three-strong management team by 2017.
-Throughout my time there I took pride in building and expanding a loyal and diverse customer base, to the extent that a very inclusive sense of community came to surround the business.

-- **Management Team (2017 - 2020)**
-  * Oversaw the overhaul of our buying and marketing strategies for the cycling side of the business.
-By increasing our focus on services and streamlining our brand portfolio we reduced our stockholding by 20% in 2018 and by 10 % again in 2019, contributing to profit increases of at least 10% each year
-  * Researched and introduced new retail management software (Citrus-Lime) in 2019 and even taught everyone how to use it!
-It resulted in quicker reporting, easier stock management and better website integration
-  * Managed, motivated and coordinated a staff of up to 15
-  * Managed payroll
-  * Ran regular cycling holidays and training camps abroad for customers
-  * Devised, publicised and organised events to promote the business and increase customer engagement.
-Weekly rides and social evenings were mainstays of our calendar but I also arranged book launches, product demos, yoga classes and race evenings!
-- **Cafe Manager (2015 - 2017)**
-  * Managed the hiring, scheduling, performance and happiness of a team of 6, expanded to 10 in 2017
-  * Managed the installation and set up of a second cafe at a second site in 2017
-- **Sales Assistant (2014/5)**
-  * Delivered sales by quickly building rapport with customers, using skilful questioning and expert knowledge to ensure a high conversion rate

 ## Hobbies and Interests